Workspace Runbook

 - Sandbox

 idsharing.
-Round-4 cluster A6 added the explicit-opt-in pattern: settingconfig.idrequiresshareAcrossSessions: true.
+Round-4 cluster A6 added the explicit-opt-in pattern: settingconfig.idto a non-default value requiresshareAcrossSessions: true.
 Pre-fix, this was silent — multiple sessions opening the same workspace name with the sameidattached to the SAME container.
 Post-fix, the misconfig throws atopen().- If you're on pre-fix code, this is the most likely cause.
 Upgrade and respond to the assertion.

 - If you're on post-fix code with

-shareAcrossSessions: trueset intentionally, the sharing is by design — surface to the user and re-evaluate the threat model.
+shareAcrossSessions: trueset intentionally, the sharing is by design — surface to the user and re-evaluate whether that's what you want.

 - Filestore namespace sharing.
 Same pattern applies to